 The school week begins with a whole school assembly for prayer, the national anthem and student awards.
-Recognition of student's birthdays or events of special significance is an important part of each weekly assembly.
+Recognition of students' birthdays or events of special significance are an important part of each morning assembly.
 Daily prayer is part of the school routine.
-Staff meetings and other gatherings begin with an acknowledgement of country and include prayer.
+Staff meetings and other gatherings began with an acknowledgement of faith and a prayer.